gcranid/chatt/README.md

 ## Developers Guide

-As ChatOllama is still under active development, features, interfaces and database schema may be changed.
+As Chatt is still under active development, features, interfaces and database schema may be changed.
 Please follow the instructions below in your every `git pull` to make sure your dependencies and database schema are always in sync.

 1. Install the latest dependencies
    - `pnpm install`